superherointj/rely-mock-demo/README.md

 # rely-mock-demo

-I wonder if this error relevant.
+I wonder if this is error relevant.
 I'm sure I just did something wrong.
 But as it says "Internal Error", I wonder if it might prove helpful to someone else for fixing something?
+Here it goes.

 ## Error output